meghnatolani/Cooking/README.md

-Cooking
+Online Recipe Website
 =======

-This is a Online Recipe website, done in Django/Jinja.
-It hasn't been hosted yet.
-To view :
-1. Download Python
+A basic recipe search website, where a user could signup/login, search for a recipe and post recipe.
+The recipe's will be visible to other users once accepted by the admin.

+Steps involed :
+	1. Clone the project.
-2. Download Django
+	2. Download Python - Django.
-3. Download the folder
-4. Change the cps path in paths.py to the path where your folder is.
+	3. Change the cps path in paths.py to the path where your folder is.
-5. Run on localhost.

-Features Include :
-1. SIGN UP/LOGIN
-2. SEARCH FOR A RECIPE
-3. SHARE YOUR RECIPE - Will be viewed only if accepted by ADMIN.
+	4. Run it using web server.